AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 **IDP Certificate Alias** The alias of the IdP's certificate in the global truststore.
 If this property is empty the authentication handler is disabled.
 See the "Add the IdP Certificate to the AEM TrustStore" chapter below on how to set it up.

-**Identity Provider URL** URL of the IDP where the SAML Authentication Request should be sent to.
+**IDP URL** URL of the IDP where the SAML Authentication Request should be sent to.
 If this property is empty the authentication handler is disabled.

 >[!CAUTION]
 >